carlosaugustojunior/dot-net-dependency-injection/README.md

-# Dependency injection in dotnet
+# Dependency injection in .NET
 Code to show how dependency injection works in .NET using Minimal API and .NET 6.

 ## Dependency injection configuration ##